-To be sure, New York has downsides in that it’s expensive… but that’s where the chicks are.
+New York has downsides (expensive)… but that’s where the chicks are.
 Birger has tables from the Census showing the male-female ratio in different cities.
 Chicago has 40% more college educated chicks 22-29 and 20% more college educated chicks age 30 – 39.
 Same in New Orleans.
-Same in Vegas (although I don’t like Vegas as much because of the lack of foot traffic on streets; it is a driving city with few daygame opportunities).
+Same in Vegas, although I don’t like Vegas as much because of the lack of foot traffic on streets; it is a driving city with few daygame opportunities.
 Austin, Texas is not as favorable to guys, but Houston is.
 Nashville is favorable to guys.
-Philadelphia is.
+Philadelphia too.

 The book has story after story about supposedly “gorgeous” women age 30 – 45 and their travails dating.
 I do not sympathize much with those women because they just waited until their sexual market value had begun to decline to value marriage.
-Much like this chick and numerous others you’ll read about in the media, all with the same whine about the same predictable problem.
+Much like this chick and numerous others you’ll read about in the media, all with the same whine about the same predictable problem: they sit on the shelf too long.
 The highest-level men don’t care that much about women’s careers; high-level men just want a woman who is economically functional.
-I myself like hearing about teachers and nurses, because they are economically functional without being married to their jobs.
+I myself like teachers and nurses, because they are economically functional without being married to their jobs.
 I’m not as thrilled by women in the corporate rat race who are sweating because they can’t fit a baby and their careers together.
 I, like many men, think those women are fine for casual sex but problematic for relationships… journalists write most of the angry screeds and they are economically precarious while having a lot of opinions, helping to explain why they struggle dating.

 This book Date-onomics helps explain the spinster epidemic overtaking us all.

 I’m getting off topic, but players need to know that where they live will affect how their dating life works.
+Ignore the delusional material about 36 or 38 year old women on the verge of infertility being attractive and focus on numbers.
 A bunch of guys writing about the game right now seem to be living in the Bay Area… maybe that’s why they’re writing about the game… the Bay Area is game on hard mode.
 Bully for them but I would refer it on easy mode.

 Roy Walker didn’t like New York, but he’s comparing it to London/Europe, so I don’t have his perspective.
 It does seem like Eastern Europe and Russia just have hotter chicks than any other country, but, again, I don’t have the experience to offer personal testimonials.